The 7 Best Short Term Loans for Bad Credit

 - Can be habit forming - For some people, one short-term loan leads to another and then another and another, creating a cycle that ends in a financial disaster like bankruptcy or a court judgment.
 This happens when the borrower can't repay the original loan and ends up taking out a new short-term loan to cover the first one.
 This happens because some short-term lenders allow borrowers to roll their debt into a new loan, forcing borrowers into paying exorbitant amounts of interest.
 A report from the Consumer Finance Protection Bureau (CFPB), states that the average short-term loan borrower will refinance a loan nine times a year, paying $458 in fees on average.

-How to Get Short Term Loans for Bad Credit
+How to Get Short Term Personal Loans for Bad Credit

-Most people rely on short-term loans to cover unexpected and emergency expenses.
+Most people rely on short-term loans (or payday loans) to cover unexpected and emergency expenses.
 These types of loans are really designed to be repaid over a short period of time, such as a couple weeks or a few months.

 Fortunately, the internet has made it easier than ever to get a short-term loan for bad credit.
 There are many online lenders that offer short-term loans, which means borrowers have access to a wide range of options.